 Remember that you usually have a home style or set of styles – you’ve absorbed the style features and often you’re not conscious of them.
 If you’re going to start changing your genre, and particularly if you’re going teach in different genres, you have to be aware of what you normally do.
 Here’s an exercise to help you discover more about your own singing.

 - Think of the songs you like performing the most.
 Which are most comfortable for you to do?
-Which do you look forward to in a gig?
+Which do you look forward to during a gig?

 - List the music genre(s) they fall under – each song could be a different genre so note that too (Country, Jazz, any of the myriad pop styles…)

-- Think about each song – does it have a particular ‘feel’ (intimate, in-yer-face, trancy, laid-back, powerful)?
+- Think about each song – does it have a particular ‘feel’ (intimate, in-yer-face, trancey, laid-back, powerful)?